aster-test-generation/Co-Aster-EMB/README.md

 ## Old Versions

-The release of EMB are linked in version number with the release of EvoMaster, as EvoMaster's libraries are used in the drivers (e.g., to clean databases and configure auth info).
+The old releases of EMB are linked in version number with the release of EvoMaster, as EvoMaster's libraries are used in the drivers (e.g., to clean databases and configure auth info).
 In the Git repository of EMB, we did tag the versions of EMB.
 See the [releases](https://github.com/EMResearch/EMB/releases) page.
 For example, to use version `X`, you can check out the Git commit